 Upon completion of the series, qualified individuals may request transcript analysis by the Vermont Department of Education.
 Individuals may pursue licensure and endorsements through transcript or peer review, depending on their status as educators and their backgrounds.
 For further information about the process and the competencies, contact the Educator Licensing Office.

 This strand of graduate level courses within the School Library Media Studies program is provided for certified school librarians who are seeking additional professional development around issues that are critical in 21st Century schools.
 Organized within a 24/7 online course management system, school librarians in practice are able to access course materials and content according their own work and personal schedules.

 A cohort experience is developed through a community of practice model, with opportunities to collaborate with other participants with similar interests and expertise through a variety of Web 2.0 tools and social media, in both asynchronous and synchronous sessions.
 Webcasts with authors and presenters can be viewed real time or as recorded events.
 The emphasis within each course focuses on theory and best practice for the identified topics.
 Participants are encouraged to self design projects that offer immediate practical application to individual interests and needs.
 The overarching goal is to achieve success for improving student learning and equitable access to resources and technology through a school library media program in local educational communities.
 The courses reflect standards and goals for National Board for Professional Teachers Certification for Library Media Specialists, as well as, standards for Library Media Specialists established by the American Association of School Librarians.

-The courses may be taken individually, or as a series.
-The series officially begins in Fall 2012.
+The courses may be taken individually, or as a series, and early enrollment is encouraged.